victorelgersma/birthdays/README.md

 ## To do

 - [x] improve padding in Add Birthday component
+- [ ] return to homepage after successful restore from backup
 - [ ] move to real domain from hashed
 - [ ] refactor AddBirthdayComponent into a React component
 - [ ] allow user to edit birthday names and dates